You are here

 My research interests currently lie in Biology Education and include undergraduate career development, creating a community in the classroom and the use of social media.

-I received my Master's Degree in Biology from Tufts University in Boston, after which I attended Emory University, in Georgia, for my PhD in Immunology and Molecular Pathogenesis.
-My thesis research was based on incompatible transfusions of red blood cells.
+Born in France, I was raised in a bilingual household in the countryside and traveled to the U.S. just before attending high school.
+I received my Batchelor’s degree from a small liberal arts school in Florida (Eckerd College) and my Master's Degree in Biology from Tufts University in Boston.
+In light of my interest for teaching, learning and research, I attended Emory University, in Georgia, for my Ph.D. in Immunology and Molecular Pathogenesis.
+My thesis research was based on incompatible transfusions of red blood cells and have yielded more questions than answers!
 I later worked in 2 post doctoral laboratories.
-I studied the immune reaction to influenza in mice and vaccinations in human clinical trials at the Center for Disease Control and Prevention (Immunology team, Influenza Division).
-I later joined a microbiology laboratory at Emory University to study Influenza infections in cell culture.
-I consider myself an immunologist with a specialty in virology and red blood cell immunology.
+I studied the immune reaction to influenza in mice and to vaccinations in human clinical trials at the Center for Disease Control and Prevention (CDC), within the Immunology team, Influenza Division.
+I later returned to my alma mater (Emory) and joined a microbiology laboratory to study the Influenza pathogen itself in more depth in cell culture.
+I consider myself an educator and an immunologist with a specialty in virology and red blood cell immunology.

-My recent reseach interests include biology education.
-I have taught classes since 2008 and aim to form communities within my classrooms.
+I have shifted my research interests to include biology education.
+I have taught classes since 2008 and aim to form communities within my classrooms; a focus of my lab (1 graduate and 4 undergraduate students).
 Outreach opportunities and igniting projects are always of interest.
-An example project was initiated with 2 Freshmen students who wanted to help during the Ebola outbreak.
-We designed a test strip that the university supported for a patent application to the U.S. Patent and Trademark Office.
+An example project was initiated with 2 Freshmen students who wanted to help during the 2014 Ebola outbreak.
+We designed a test strip to help with the diagnosis of Ebola infections and was submitted by the university as a patent application to the U.S. Patent and Trademark Office.
+A similar test was later used by the World Health Organization (WHO) during the crisis.
+No idea is too small.